Dion Gowda: 2025

 Gowda stepped up to the Formula Regional European Championship with Van Amersfoort Racing in 2025.

-GB3 Championship

-Gowda also competes in the 2025 GB3 Championship for Xcel Motorsport alongside his campaign in the 2025 Formula Regional European Championship.
+That year, Gowda also competed in the GB3 Championship for Xcel Motorsport alongside his main Formula Regional campaign.

+2026

+Gowda started the year by competing in the winter Formula Regional Middle East Trophy with Van Amersfoort Racing.

+For his main season, Gowda was retained by Van Amersfoort to compete in the Formula Regional European Championship.